bigdata-i523/hid340/notebook.md

 * 09/04/17 Purchased Raspberry Pi 3, including [SunFounder 37-module sensor kit with breadboard and jump wires](https://www.amazon.com/gp/product/B014PF05ZA/)
 * 09/08/17 Set up Raspberry Pi and ran initial tests with LED actuators; began researching Raspbery Pi projects
 * 09/12/17 Enabled Python 2 and 3 via pyenv on home workstation (in addition to VirtualBox)
-* 10/30/17 Added `project` branch to Git repo; added initial Python scripts
+* 10/30/17 Added `project` branch to Github repo; added initial Python scripts
+* 11/06/17 Created `assignment` branch to Github; copied IPYNB file for cross-validation assignment; opened an issued thread and tagged/assigned team members in an effort to coordinate work on the assignment

 # Writing